SilverSurfer444/SWF-analytics/README.md

 ## What This Is

-SWF is a personal analytics system built from scratch to answer one question: **are bookmaker odds accurately priced relative to what the statistics actually say?**
+SWF is a personal analytics system built from scratch to answer one question: **are bookmaker odds ineffeciently priced relative to what the statistics actually say?**

 It is not a betting bot.
 It is not a prediction system.
 It is a **market evaluation engine** — it quantifies team performance across multiple dimensions, models expected match outcomes using those metrics, and produces a score (the **SWF Score**) that measures the gap between statistical probability and market-implied probability.
+Standard sportsbooks price totals and moneylines based heavily on public narrative, rolling box scores, and localized team trends.
+This system exploits those blind spots through its metric framework.

 A positive SWF Score means the market is underpricing the statistical case for a given outcome.
 That's the signal.
 That's the mispriced asset.